SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

     Transformations_and_QAQC/Tadpole/sampling/public/tadpole-public-5percent-sample.shp
     Transformations_and_QAQC/Tadpole/sampling/internal/tadpole-internal-5percent-sample.shp

-The samples were then examined one at a time by an operator in order to determine whether they were properly classified or not
+The samples were then examined one at a time by an analyst in order to determine whether they were properly classified or not

 ### Sampling Results ###

-The operator disagreed with 1/106 samples in the public set and 8/106 in the internal set.
+The analyst disagreed with 1/106 samples in the public set and 8/106 in the internal set.
 The higher number of disagreements in the internal set is likely caused by the redundancy.
 The public examined each task 10 times but the internal tasks were only examined 3 times, which means that the public's overall